Deepika Padukone, Ranveer Singh Dance, Play Cricket At Wrap Party For 83 Team

 A post shared by 𝔸𝕝𝕝 𝕋𝕙𝕚𝕟𝕘𝕤 #𝔻𝕖𝕖𝕡𝕍𝕖𝕖𝕣💫 (@deepveerians_) on Oct 7, 2019 at 12:18pm PDT

 As far as the film is concerned, Ranveer and Deepika will be seen sharing screen space for the first time post marriage.
 While Ranveer Singh plays Kapil Dev, his wife Deepika plays Kapil's wife Romi.
-The film is based on Indian cricket team's famous victory against the mighty West Indies in 1983 World Cup final.
+The film is based on Indian cricket team's famous victory against the mighty West Indies in the 1983 World Cup final.

 Apart from Deepika and Ranveer, 83 also features Tahir Raj Bhasin, Ammy Virk, Hardy Sandhu, and Chirag Patil among others.